projectdestination/app/README.md

 To have a unified way of working we will work with these workflow guidelines.
 ### Creating a branch
 In commande line:
-`git checkout -m "<YOUR-NAME>/<YOUR-VERY-DESCRIBING-BRANCH-NAME>"`, the branch name should be short and precise to show what area your working in.
+`git checkout -b "<YOUR-NAME>/<YOUR-VERY-DESCRIBING-BRANCH-NAME>"`, the branch name should be short and precise to show what area your working in.
 For example: `soner/ESLint-config` or `erik/installed-firebase-dependency`.

 ### Commiting changes
 After you have done your changes you have to commit your changes to finally be able to deploy.
 In command line: